-Affirmations are a useful tool to help change the beliefs, images and thought processes that you have within you that may be holding you back from achieving/changing/doing what it is you want with your life.
+Affirmations are a useful tool to help change your beliefs, images and thought processes that may be holding you back from achieving what you want with your life.

 Use of positive affirmations and visualization on a regular, conscious basis will support your success.
 Persistence achieves results much sooner than practicing periodically; practicing your affirmations daily has a compounding effect.
 Affirmations alone, however, do not guarantee success you also need to take action.